-I haven’t talked about our house yet here on the blog [I have a whole post coming soon] but it is what I consider a fixer upper.
+I haven’t talked about our house yet here on the blog but, it is what I consider a fixer upper.
 Not a tear the walls down kind of fixer upper but more like an everything in this house is off white/yellow kind of fixer upper.
 This house of ours is not our forever home, we bought it knowing we will only be living here for 3-4 years.
 So everything we do in this home I have resale in mind.

 That’s where the DIY picture ledge comes in handy!
 With a simple picture ledge I could layer the frames and not only display my family photos but it would add depth to the display instead of just hanging them on the wall.

 Anyone can make one of these ledges, it is honestly one of the most simple DIY projects we have done by far.
 Here are a few items that you will need to complete your picture ledge:

 - Paint OR Stain Minwax Weathered Oak & Minwax Provincial